qualified/mag-lev/README.md

     - Better error handling
     - Improved serialization for automatically serializing objects via GlobalID, Yaml and special handling for destroyed models
 - **Statsd Integration**: The framework is preconfigured and ready to start logging essential data with Statsd
-- **Utilities**: Features such as UnitOfWork, Guard, Lock and error reporting.
+- **Utilities**: Features such as UnitOfWork, Try, Guard, Lock, Memo and error reporting.

 ## Installation